c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

   </p>
 </div>

-Both models were trained with using identical product and reactant datasets consisting of approximately **50,000 reactions**, derived from an **open source patent database** **<sup>12</sup>** by *Liu et al.*.
-These datasets were processed as described in [Section 5.1](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/src/models/README.md#51-data-preparation) and split into training and testing sets with a 7:3 ratio.
-The validation product and reactant datasets were processed in the same manner, but were pre-split by *Liu et al.*.
+Both models were initially trained with using identical product and reactant datasets, consisting of approximately **50,000 reactions**.
+These datasets were sourced from an **open source patent database** **<sup>12</sup>** by *Liu et al.*.
+Following the data processing outlined in [Section 5.1](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/src/models/README.md#51-data-preparation), the datasets were split into training and testing sets with a 7:3 ratio.
+The validation datasets for products and reactants were processed similarly, but were **pre-split** by *Liu et al.*.
+Moving forward, future models will be trained on a **larger and more diverse training dataset** to **enhance performance and generalisation**.

 Both models were evaluated against test datasets using a **variety of metrics** (**Table 4**).
 These metrics included **standard machine learning and natural langauge processing (NLP) performance metrics** such as **loss**, **accuracy**, **perplexity** and **BLEU score**.